vigji/cainjb/pages/page_65.md

 **Annotated text**:
 `I started to read Hardys exquisite production, and every muscle of my brain was enthralled until I came to the end.`

 `Just such another must have been the Monk Arnulphus when he uncorked his ink.
-His palette gleamed with a burnished green as bright as a dragon-flys skin : his gold-leaf shone like the robe of a queen.`
+His palette gleamed with a burnished green as bright as a dragon-flys skin : his gold-leaf shone like the robe of a queen.` _The Court Historian_ by George Walter Thornbury

 `There could be no slightest doubt.
 I would now be able to reap the harvest.
 And Ruth would have little gleaning.`

 `I thought of her mother and laughed aloud.
 All women biome like their mothers.
 That is their tragedy.
 No man does.
 Thats his.`

 `I could not help echoing Jacks question : is that clever?
-The Monk Arnulphus, with a dash of Jim the Penman.`
+The Monk Arnulphus, with a dash of Jim the Penman.` Jim the Penman: notorious 19th-century criminal, James Townsend Saward (1798–1875), who was a British barrister by profession but became infamous as a master forger and swindler

 `How, I wondered, did I strike him?
 I knew I should like to.
 His was obviously a slow methodical brain, used to pigeon-holing by type.
-In that case, I thought I knew the type : learned in a macabre way, even distinguished.`
+In that case, I thought I knew the type: learned in a macabre way, even distinguished.`